Want to get as much information about an IP address as possible? You’re in the right place.

 MaxMind offers two IP-related services, including a fraud prevention API for transaction risk and their GeoIP databases.
 It’s the latter we’ll focus on, as it provides excellent intelligence from an IP address for customization, advertising, digital rights management, and compliance, among others.

 The GeoIP databases are currently used by more than 5,000 businesses worldwide.
-It is estimated to cover a whopping 99.9999% of all IP addresses in use.
-The database is updated weekly and has had an excellent 99.98% uptime since 2002.
+It is estimated to deliver a whopping 99.8% accuracy on a country level and 66% on a city level.
+The database is updated twice weekly and has had an excellent 99.98% uptime since 2002.

 The database service is accessible via API, manual file upload, or web service.